What is the difference between title search and title insurance? Learn more about why you may need it when owning a home.

 A title search uses public records, legal judgements, property lien search, and a site inspection to determine whether the property in question has a clear chain of title and is free of any encroachments or other physical issues which would call into question the ownership of the property.

-Sometimes referred to as owner’s title insurance, title insurance offers protection after the sale against subsequent claims of ownership, including the legal and financial ramifications of such a claim.
+Sometimes referred to as owner’s or buyers title insurance, title insurance offers protection after the sale against subsequent claims of ownership, including the legal and financial ramifications of such a claim.

 Title insurance is considered important enough by lenders that it is mandatory for financed homes.
 A lenders title insurance policy will be purchased and added to the closing cost statement in order to protect the lender’s financial interest in the property from subsequent claims or questions of ownership.